tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

    Loading a font file into the FontVariation resource

-Scroll down to the FontVariation's **Variation** section, then click the **Variation Coordinates** text to expand the list of axes that can be adjusted:
+Scroll down to the FontVariation's :uisection:`Variation` section, then click the :btn:`Variation Coordinates` text to expand the list of axes that can be adjusted:

 .. figure:: img/using_fonts_font_variation_variable_font.webp
    :align: center